By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 There are some standardized tests that can be quickly used to help identify a possible concussion on the sidelines.
 These testing methods don’t prevent concussions, but they go a long way in preventing players from continuing to play with one.

 - ImPACT is a 20-minute neurocognitive test that can be used for baseline and post-injury evaluation.
 It measures visual and verbal memory, reaction time, and processing speed.
 These are all good indicators of brain impairment due to a concussion.
 A computer or laptop with internet access is needed to administer the test.
+It is useful when athletes take a pre-season test to which they can compare their performance if they are injured.
+Many sports medicine and concussion clinics offer ImPACT testing.

 - SCAT tests are detailed, five-step standardized assessments to evaluate athletes for suspected concussions on the sidelines.
 They need to be administered by a physician or other licensed healthcare professional.
 They can also be administered as a baseline test.
 The SCAT5 is designed for athletes aged 13 years and older.
 The Child SCAT5 is designed for children 5 to 12 years of age.
 The Concussion Recognition Tool 5 (CRT5) is a guideline for others to use to help identify possible concussions in all ages.